 If there are many cloudy or foggy days at the beginning of the crop, the low light will delay the start of the harvest.
 On the other hand, a succession of very sunny and warm days has the opposite effect, i.e., it accelerates the entry into production.

-That’s why the harvest time for cucumbers in Tennessee Georgia, Connecticut, Virginia, North Carolina, Texas, Missouri, Florida, Maryland, etc. may be different for about 1 or 2 weeks.
+That’s why the harvest time for cucumbers in Tennessee, Georgia, Connecticut, Virginia, North Carolina, Texas, Missouri, Florida, Maryland, etc., may differ for about 1 or 2 weeks.

-The above are perhaps the two most important factors in shortening harvest time, but many others can also have an influence.
+The above are perhaps the two most essential factors in shortening harvest time, but many others can also have an influence.

 Other Factors That Affect Cucumber Harvesting Time

 Other Factors That Affect Cucumber Harvesting Time.
-Nutrient deficiencies, drought conditions, intense competition with other plants, improper location (in shade), pest and disease attacks, plant care, variety genetics, etc., can make a big difference in determining when are cucumbers ready to harvest.
+Nutrient deficiencies, drought conditions, intense competition with other plants, improper location (in the shade), pest and disease attacks, plant care, variety genetics, etc., can make a big difference in determining when cucumbers are ready to harvest.

-Normally, when certified cucumber seeds are purchased, information regarding the harvest time, expressed in days to harvest, is usually printed on the package.
+Usually, when certified cucumber seeds are purchased, information regarding the harvest time, expressed in days to harvest, is generally printed on the package.

 How to Know When Cucumbers Are Ready to Harvest